microwalk-project/Microwalk/README.md

 Microwalk is a microarchitectural leakage detection framework, which combines dynamic instrumentation and statistical methods in order to localize and quantify side-channel leakages.

+If you are not yet familiar with side-channel attacks, read our quick [introduction](docs/introduction.md).

 ## Usage

 Microwalk comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
 Pre-built images are located in [GitHub's container registry](https://github.com/microwalk-project/Microwalk/pkgs/container/microwalk).
 See [the documentation](docker/README.md) for more details.